cksystemsteaching/selfie/README.md

 #### Memory

 The next two RISC-U instructions we introduce are the `ld` and `sd` instructions where `ld` stands for *load double word* and `sd` for *store double word*.
-Loading a double word means to copy a 64-bit machine word from memory to one of the 32 general-purpose 64-bit registers.
-Storing a double word just refers to the other direction from register to memory.
+Loading (or reading) a double word means to copy a 64-bit machine word from memory to one of the 32 general-purpose 64-bit registers.
+Storing (or writing) a double word refers to the other direction from register to memory.

 While identifying a register is easy since there are only 32, identifying a memory address is not that easy, simply because there are so many.
 How many again?
 Our machine has a 32-bit main memory address space with up to 4GB of byte-addressed main memory storage.
 Thus there are 2^32^ memory addresses which means that we need 32 bits to encode an address in that address space.